NHS Procurement Frameworks Explained: How Providers Qualify and Win

 • Equality & Environment: EDI policy, accessible information standards, environmental policy & relevant carbon reporting if required.

-Digital assurance is now a scoring differentiator.
+Digital assurance is increasingly both a selection gateway and an award differentiator.
 Show that your systems are safe, interoperable, and useful:

-• Interoperability: NHSmail, Directory of Services (DoS) governance, clinical systems (Adastra/EMIS/TPP), SNOMED coding, e-discharge where relevant.
+• Interoperability: NHSmail, Directory of Services (DoS) governance, clinical systems (Adastra/EMIS/TPP) where relevant, SNOMED discipline, e-discharge pathways where in scope.

 Procurements increasingly weight social value/ESG.
 Keep promises specific and provable:

-• Health inequalities: outreach & accessible formats, interpreter utilisation, performance by IMD decile.
+• Health inequalities: outreach & accessible formats, interpreter utilisation, performance monitoring by deprivation proxy/need groups.

-• Carbon/Environment: travel optimisation, waste reduction, energy-efficiency in clinics/offices.
+• Carbon/Environment: travel optimisation, waste reduction, energy-efficiency in clinics/offices, paper reduction through digital workflows.

-Convert intent into metrics and reporting cadence (quarterly KPIs, independent checks where applicable).
+Convert intent into metrics and reporting cadence (quarterly KPIs, named owners, data sources, corrective actions).

 • Static Frameworks: entry windows are infrequent; pre-qualification sets the bar.
-Once on, compete via minicompetitions.
+Once on, compete via minicompetitions with repeated award questions.

 • Dynamic Purchasing Systems / Dynamic Markets: rolling entry and frequent call-offs.
-Focus on fast, reusable award narratives.
+Your advantage comes from speed, reusable modules, and tight assurance.

-• Lots & Regions: choose wisely; over-committing on lots you cannot staff reliably is scored as risk.
+• Lots & Regions: choose wisely; over-committing to lots you cannot staff reliably is scored as risk.

 Whichever route, your core task is the same: qualify once, improve constantly, and compete repeatedly with modular evidence.